 - Zinc-bromine flow, vanadium redox, and iron-based flow batteries are on pace to overtake Li-ion batteries within the decade on some cost and performance parameters.

 Our battery market forecast to 2030

-During our webinar Battery market forecast to 2030, Sam Jaffe, vice president of Battery Storage at E Source, shared his insights on and predictions for the battery storage market, including:
+During our webinar Battery market forecast to 2030, we shared insights on and predictions for the battery storage market, including:

 - The battery market’s current growth trajectory

 - Potential headwinds in the stationary energy storage and mobile battery markets

 - The implications of all the above on your business, operations, and goals